qmk/qmk_firmware/keyboards/gorthage_truck/readme.md

     make gorthage_truck:default:flash

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+To reset the board, you will want to short the pad labeled RESET1 on the back (near the MCU).